Molde, Møre og Romsdal, Norway

 Coordinates: Unknown Elevation:

+Nordre Mardalsfossen is found in Eikesdalen in the municipality of Nesset.
 From the junction of Routes 62 and 660 in the town of Nesset, follow Route 660 south for almost 17km to the small town of Eresfjord and turn left onto Route 192, which is signed for Eikesdalen and Mardalsfossen.
 Follow Route 192 for 6km then bear left onto Route 191, still watching for signs for Eikesdalen and Mardalsfossen.
-Follow Route 191 for another 29.3km and look for the falls on the right (south) side of the valley immediately above a pasture where grazing cows are likely to be seen.
+Follow Route 191 along the shore of Eikesdalsvatnet for another 21km and turn right onto a gravel road (for which there is a toll of NOK 30) just after crossing the river, again following signs pointing to Mardalsfossen.
+Follow the gravel road for another 2.5km to the large parking area about 130 meters beyond the bridge over the Mardøla.
+From the parking area, simply follow the signed trail which leads to the base of Mardalsfossen in about 2 kilometers.
+Nordre Mardalsfossen is visible from the trail in the same area that Mardalsfossen is visible.

 By The Numbers